abilandz/PH8124/Lecture_7/Lecture_7.md

 In each case, we got a different result.
 Within double quotes, the content of variables is obtained with the special character ```$```, and the exact number of empty characters is preserved.

-The special meaning of the following special characters or constructs are preserved within weak quotes ```"..."```:
+The special meaning of the following special characters or constructs is preserved within weak quotes ```"..."```:

-* ```$``` : referencing content of a variable
+* ```$``` : referencing the content of a variable
 * ```$( ... )``` : command substitution operator
 * ```$(( ... ))``` : arithmetic expression evaluation
 * ```\``` : backslash preserves its special meaning within double quotes only in some cases, for instance, when it is followed by ```$```, ```"```, `\`, or newline.

-Since this is a common mistake, we stress out that tilde ```~``` as a shortcut for a home directory does not preserve that special meaning within quotes, instead, within quotes we have to use ${HOME} to get the full path to home directory:
+Since this is a common mistake, we stress that tilde ```~``` as a shortcut for a home directory does not preserve that special meaning within quotes, instead, within quotes we have to use ${HOME} to get the full path to the home directory:

 ```bash
 $ echo 'Home directory: ~'